mattanapol-nocnoc/LaVague/docs/docs/advanced/telemetry.md

 If you want to turn off telemetry, you can set your `TELEMETRY_VAR` environment variable to`NONE`.

-### 🤗 Contribute more data
+## 🤗 Contribute more data

-If you would like to help us monitor LaVague further to improve our project, you can set this variable to "HIGH", using the methods listed in the previous section, but switching `NONE` to `HIGH `.
+If you would like to contribute your LaVague usage data to help us build datasets to further improve the project, you can set your `TELEMETRY_VAR` environment variable to `HIGH`.

-The `HIGH` telemetry option will record the default logged information, plus:
+This will record the default logged information, plus:

 - The code produced by the LLM
 - A screenshot of the website before the action runs